entu/api/README.md

 ## GET /auth/[facebook|google|live|twitter]
 Redirects user to given authentication provider (facebook, google, live or twitter).
 After successful authentication:
 - If query parameter *next* is set, user is redirected to given url.
 Query parameter *session* is added.
-Use this parameter get JWT tokens from [/auth/{sessionId}](#get-authsessionid).
+Use this parameter to get JWT tokens from [/auth/{sessionId}](#get-authsessionid).
 - If next is not set user is redirected to [/auth/{sessionId}](#get-authsessionid).

 #### Query parameters